SecretFoundation/docs/docs/CONTRIBUTING.md

 ### Participate in the Community

-We have a [forum](https://forum.scrt.network) and a [wiki](https://learn.scrt.network), plus a [Discord](https://discord.gg/sPfC5Jx) where members of the community might offer helpful advice if you have ideas or questions.
+We have a [forum](https://forum.scrt.network), plus a [Discord](https://discord.gg/sPfC5Jx) where members of the community might offer helpful advice if you have ideas or questions.
 There's a development committee focusing on improving developer experience and adoption in Secret Network.
 You can see the projects the development committee is working on [here](https://github.com/SecretFoundation/dev_committee/projects/1).

 ### Report Bugs